 How To Identify A Manic Bipolar Episode?

 Bipolar disorder is a mood disorder that used to be known as manic depression.
-For someone with bipolar disorder, emotions can feel out of control as they involve both extreme highs and devastating lows.
-The highs are known as manic episodes, and the lows are known as depressive episodes.
+For someone with bipolar disorder, emotions can seem out of control as they involve extreme highs and devastating lows.
+The highs are known as hypomanic or manic episodes, and the lows are known as depressive episodes.

 Bipolar disorder is a serious mental health condition characterized by changes in mood, energy levels, and cognition.
-The disorder affects approximately 2.8% of adults in the United States at any given time, and around 4.4% of adults over the course of their lives.
+The disorder affects approximately 2.8% of adults in the United States at any given time and around 4.4% of adults over the course of their lives.
+Often, the severity of bipolar disorder symptoms can be so significant that they hamper an individual's ability to lead a normal life, maintain healthy relationships, or function socially, personally, and professionally.
+However, this condition is treatable, and support options can help an individual effectively manage symptoms during an episode.

 Manic bipolar disorder can cause extreme highs and lows